 Best for: Italian seafood, date night, special occasions

-Coral Gables is home to several of the best Italian restaurants in Miami, and Portosole is one of the best of the best.
-Named after a small marina in Italy, the restaurant is known for its coastal Italian menu, with an emphasis on fresh seafood flown in from across the Atlantic.
+Coral Gables has no shortage of good Italian restaurants, but Portosole stands out.
+Named after a small marina in Italy, it focuses on coastal Italian cooking with an emphasis on fresh seafood brought in from across the Atlantic.

 Zitz Sum